Bevor Sie gehen...

 4 - 12 m

-These produce brown fruits from September onwards.
-The Grey alder also bears egg-shaped, dark green leaves.
+The Grey alder (Alnus incana) is a large pyramidal tree that produces yellow flowers arranged in catkins.
+They appear from March to April.
+These produce brown fruits from September.
+The Grey alder also has egg-shaped, dark green leaves.
 Its bark is silvery and smooth.
 In a sunny to semi-shady location with well-drained, calcareous, moist to wet soil, it usually reaches a height of approx. 20 metres and grows to a width of approx. 12 metres.

 Spread